vistuleB/on/README.md

 `None` variant of an `Option(a)` to the `None` variant of an `Option(b)`) should be used for the second (elided) variant.

-For example `on.some` only expects one callback to be provided:
+For example, `on.some` only expects one callback—the second defaults to the identity(-like) mapping:

 ```gleam
 pub fn some(